Today's Daily Tip

 In The Shambhala Guide to Yoga, scholar Georg Feuerstein writes, "The path of bhakti yoga is constant remembrance of the Divine."
 It is "the way of the heart," intended to channel and purify emotions through singing, dancing, meditation, and other activities that can help us merge with the Beloved.
 Kirtan is one of bhakti yoga's nine limbs.

-Chris "Hareesh" Wallis, a scholar of Indian religions who lives in Oakland, California, says that most of the "lyrics" sung in medieval kirtan were names for God—sacred mantras that evoked devotion to a particular form of the Divine.
+Chris "Hareesh" Wallis, a scholar of Indian religions, says that most of the "lyrics" sung in medieval kirtan were names for God—sacred mantras that evoked devotion to a particular form of the Divine.
 Traditionally, the kirtan leader called out a series of divine names, and everyone responded by singing it back, again and again, over simple melodies and simple instrumentation.
 Some seekers chose to chant the names of a particular deity, he says, while others sang the names of different deities for different purposes—for example, Ganesha for auspicious beginnings or Hanuman for courage and devotion.
 It was said that the effects of chanting were multiplied when many hearts were calling out the same mantras at once.

 Over the centuries, kirtan developed into many different forms, just like asana.
 Some branches of kirtan emphasized introspection; their slow, sweet melodies drew the singers into a state of meditative stillness, says Wallis.
 Other styles were celebratory, and participants would often hold hands and dance.
 So while purists may cringe to think about Westerners leaving their own bold imprint on kirtan today, "kirtan is a tradition that constantly reinvents itself," says Wallis.
 We are simply witnessing another stage in the evolution of a sacred practice.